csdavids519/Connect4_Python/README.md

 ### Frameworks, libraries, and packages

 - [Colorama](https://pypi.org/project/colorama/) - was used to produce colored text and background color on the game grid.
--[Simple Term Menu](https://pypi.org/project/simple-term-menu/) - was used to created the game restart or quit menu.
+- [Simple Term Menu](https://pypi.org/project/simple-term-menu/) - was used to created the game restart or quit menu.

 ### Tools